Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 “Our audit of medical accomplishments tells one side of how humans value their bodies, but it’s a rarefied look,” Galacti says.
 “We see a bird’s-eye view of what the experts and professionals do.”

 That’s the key to Audit of the Universe.
-It’s an overall investigation and it’s important that we see the whole picture as objectively as possible and not just a piece of the puzzle.
-Beyond our personal bodies we can pose the question, is the world getting more healthier or not in every sense of the term?
+It’s an overall investigation, and it’s important that we see the whole picture as objectively as possible and not just a piece of the puzzle.
+Beyond our personal body health we can pose the question, is the world getting healthier or not in every sense of the term?

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this information from The Explanation, Body Health – Is it Getting Better or Worse Today?
+Please use the Social Network links just below to share this information from The Explanation, Body Health – Is it Getting Happily Better or Worse Today?